 Open Well Stairs are similar to Half Turn Stairs in design but the only difference between them is the landing which is provided in the middle is of larger length than Half Turn Stairs.

 Due to which a gap is created in the middle and hence it was named as Open Well Stairs.

 Split Stairs are generally utilized in public building in their entry hall.
 This includes a wider flight in the bottom, which splits into two slimmer flights, one turning to the left along with other to the right, at landing.

-Third in the list of different types of stairs is Continuous Stairs.
+Third in the list is Continuous Stairs.
 These types of stairs do not possess any landing between the length of the stair.

 They are geometric in form and they are generally made of metal or RCC.

 Continuous Stairs can be classified into different types:-

 - Circular Stairs

 - Spiral Stairs